demiguard/Tracershop/README.md

 * **Ghost Order** A ghost order is an artificalial order created by tracershop when the production moves an order to another timeslot without a host Order.
 * **Dead Order** A dead order is an order that doesn't contain ordered activity or deliever activity

+## References & Attributes
+Icons are made by in documentation are made by https://www.flaticon.com/authors/freepik